syalabi-seet/adaptive-solar-tree/README.md

 ### Observation space
 - Light sensor outputs (12 states, int)
 - Shadow ratio per module (6 states, float)
-- Solar angles ([hour angle, elevation angle, azimuth angle], float)
+- Solar angles ([elevation angle, azimuth angle], float)
 - Current motor angles in degrees (5 states, int)
 ### Action space
 - Target angle of all motors in degrees (continuous action)
 ### Rewards
-- +1 for every step when all light sensor states are 1 and incident angles are approximately perpendicular to the sun
+- +1 for every step when all light sensor states are 1 and incident angles are approximately perpendicular to the sun (+/- 5 deg)

-- -0.00005 for every incremental angle to move motors
+Agent will be trained every minute step and every episode will last a single day.

 Environment scripts will be coded in C# in Unity.